jasminestudios/jasminestudios.github.io/better-player/help/index.md

 [<img src="/Resources/Download_on_the_App_Store_Badge_US-UK_RGB_blk_092917.svg">](https://apps.apple.com/app/better-player-for-youtube/id1592876082)

 ## Version History
+### v1.4.11
+* Ambient light — the video casts a glow in the colours of the frame playing, with size and strength in settings
+* Focus mode now applies to Shorts, and hides the action buttons beside the reel
+* The video is centred in the window
+* The app and its settings in eleven languages
+* Fixes: focus mode no longer leaves a black page when YouTube rebuilds its player; the Focus Mode and auto-start switches now do what they say

+*Versions between v1.2.0 and v1.4.11 are not listed here.*

 ### v1.2.0
 * Set up to show / hide buttons
 * Set up to change background and button colors